-While the blogroll has miscellaneous scribblings, these are the more complete/robust projects that I have worked on.
+Find more information about my various projects below.
 In addition to my work on projects at Scholars’ Lab and DH at W&L, I also maintain a github repository where I regularly contribute code for a range of projects in a variety of stages of completeness.

 Introduction to Text Analysis: A Coursebook is an open, remixable set of course materials.
 Co-authored with Professor Sarah Horowitz of Washington and Lee University, the book is designed to be modularized so as to facilitate easy excerpting.
 The book was written with a student audience in mind, and it is as much a pedagogical experiment in collaborative writing as it is a teaching resource in its own right.

-Each summer I run a course on “Humanities Programming” at Humanities Intensive Learning and Training (HILT).
-Piloted by Wayne Graham and Jeremy Boggs, I took over and now lead the course with Ethan Reed.
-The course is meant to be an intensive introduction to programming for non-programmers that takes students through command line, git, HTML5/CSS, Ruby, and Rails.
-By the end, students will have tinkered on and deployed their own Ruby on Rails application.
+For a number of years, I ran a course on “Humanities Programming” at Humanities Intensive Learning and Training (HILT).
+Piloted by Wayne Graham and Jeremy Boggs, I took over and led the course with Ethan Reed.
+The course was meant to be an intensive introduction to programming for non-programmers that takes students through command line, git, HTML5/CSS, Ruby, and Rails.
+By the end, students tinkered on and deployed their own Ruby on Rails application.
+After a few years, Ethan and I rewrote the course in Python and for a more flexible pedagogical approach.
+Rather than working on a particular web application, the students were given a choice of case studies they could work through depending on their own interests.
 Materials can be found on our course site.

 Python project that uses natural language processing and machine learning to perform distant readings of Virginia Woolf’s use of quotation marks.
 The study aims to chart Woolf’s use of moments that imply speech even when no punctuation is present.
 The project won first prize for the digital humanities panel I was on at the 2015 Huskey Research Exhibition at UVA, and it was the basis for a fellowship in digital humanities in UVA’s Scholars’ Lab.
 The project was carried out with significant contributions from Eric Rochester, Head of Research and Development in the Lab, and our code can be found on our GitHub repository.

-Prism is a browser-based Ruby on Rails application that facilitates text analysis among large groups of people.
-Built by the Praxis Program at the Scholars’ Lab.
-I came on during the second year of development and have served lead developer since (though the tool is no longer in active development).
+Prism was a browser-based Ruby on Rails application that facilitated text analysis among large groups of people.
+Built by the Praxis Program at the Scholars’ Lab, I came on during the second year of development and served as lead developer for a number of years, though active development only lasted a short time.
 The tool has gotten significant uptake by K-12 educators.
+Built by students, the tool was never meant to live forever, and it has since been retired and replaced by a static description of the intervention it made.

 From 2013 to 2015 I acted as Project Manager of the Networked Infrastructure of Nineteenth-Century Electronic Scholarship (NINES).
 NINES peer reviews digital archives pertaining to the nineteenth-century and aggregated that content into a federated, searchable index.
 As Project Manager I facilitated this process by wrangling reviewers, cleaning metadata, and facilitating the indexing process.